GammaStrategies/eulerswap-delta-neutral-strategy/README.md

 ### 🛡️ Modes

-As swaps are routed to the curve, the delta (normalized by liabilities) can get away from 0.
+As swaps are routed to the curve, the normalized delta can get away from 0.
 When this distance exceeds a threshold, the **neutralization mode** is activated:

 - The current curve is **uninstalled**
 - A new curve is installed with: